WildlifeConservationSocietyCI/lbw2vue/README.md

     - tested with Vue Infinite 2014.2 full and Personal Learning Editions
 - Laubwerk Plant Kit
     - Any Laubwerk Plant Kit packs, following the default installation file hierarchy
+    - Included Laubwerk Python file lbwtoobj.py

 ##Run instructions##
 - Download import_lbw.py.
-Save to the default Vue Python scripts directory (C:\Program Files\e-on software\Vue Infinite 2014\Python\Scripts) or a location of your choosing
+Save to same directory where lbwtoobj.py is stored (default location C:\Program Files\Laubwerk\Python\examples)
 - Launch Vue Infinite
 - In the top menu, click Automation, and then Run Python Script.
-Navigate to the script and launch it.
+Navigate to import_lbw.py and launch it.
 - For now, script parameters must be set by editing import_lbw.py.
 Use a text editor to set the Laubwerk plant install directory and the number of placeholder objects you want to create.

-##Included functions##

 ##Next steps##
-    - Write function to convert Laubwerk native file type to object type that can be imported into Vue
+- Find a way to map textures to object
 - use wxPython to write user interface for this tool plugin
+- Specify plant attributes?